 – Students must arrange to provide the Guild with official transcripts at the end of each academic year.

-To apply for the scholarship, click here to download the application package, which contains forms for the applicant as well as for an official of the school attended by the applicant in 2008/09.
-The deadline for receipt of application forms is 5 pm (Eastern Time) on Tuesday, June 30; transcripts must be submitted at the same time, or follow as soon as possible.
+Application procedure: Click here to download an application package (pdf).
+The package contains a form for the applicant as well as a form for a representative of the institution attended by the applicant in 2010-2011.
+The deadline for receipt of application forms is 5 pm (Eastern Time) on Friday June 15.
+Transcripts must be submitted at the same time, or follow as soon as possible.
 The award selection will be made and announced during the summer.

 If you have any questions about the scholarship or the application process, please contact Keith Maskell at firstname.lastname@example.org or call the CMG national office at 1-800-465-4149 or 416-591-5333.